Graduation session dates and times

 On the day

-- MUIC graduands need to arrive at Macquarie Theatre between 1.00pm and 2.00pm for seating tickets and the academic dress hire/fitting
+- Graduands need to arrive at 11 Wally's Walk (E5A), Room 140 for seating tickets and academic dress fitting between:

-- Portrait photography services will also be available at Macquarie Theatre
+- Portrait photography services and memorabilia collection/orders will be available in the Atrium on 12 Wally's Walk.

-- Parking on campus is free during the graduation period - Car Park P West 5 (behind the gymnasium) is recommended.
+- Parking on campus is free during the graduation period.
+Car Park P West 5 (behind the gymnasium) is recommended, as a graduation shuttle bus service will also be operating every 15 minutes during graduation to escort guests to and from the Graduation Hall.
+View the graduation parking map

-- Graduands should be seated by 2.15pm for the ceremony to begin at 2.30pm at the seat corresponding to the number on their ticket
+- Graduands should be seated 30 minutes before the ceremony at the seat corresponding to the number on their ticket and for the instructions to the ceremony proceedings.

-- Guests will be seated behind the graduands inside the theatre
+- Guests will be seated behind the graduands inside the Graduation Hall and it is non-allocated.

 Academic dress and attire